Persona 3 Reload: Pre-release critical reception

 Previews of Persona 3 Reload were generally positively received by games journalists, who praised the updated visuals and gameplay, as well as the game's faithfulness to the original, Kenneth Shepard of Kotaku praised the demo overall, but disliked the remade music.
 Jasmine Gould-Wilson of GamesRadar described the demo as "a blast" and said the game "could be an excellent place to start" for newcomers to the series.
 Dom Peppiatt of VG247 said the demo appeared to be "a remaster in the best sense".
 In contrast, writing for Polygon, Chelsea Stark criticized the lack of environmental detail in the dungeons, which she described as faithful to the original game but not up to the standards set by Persona 5, and expressed uncertainty about how much would be updated in the final product.
 Persona 3 Reload was nominated for Most Wanted Game in the 2023 Golden Joystick Awards.

-Episode Aigis had been getting mixed to negative reception before its release due to the DLC being tied to the game's Season Pass, in addition to Wada's prior comments of Episode Aigis won't be included and made prior to the game's release, and Atlus has been widely criticized for using such "cash grab" practices.
+Prior to the game's release, critics expressed mixed to negative views on the Episode Aigis expansion, due to the DLC being tied to the game's Season Pass, in addition to controversy over Wada's prior comments that Reload would be a "complete experience" at launch.
+Fans review bombed the Expansion Pass on Steam, accusing Atlus of using it as a "cash grab".